 Finally!
-You have found the perfect apartment after multiple weeks of hunting.
-You are only a 10-minute walk away from Trader Joes, the L train is a simple six-block breeze, there is in-unit laundry, and best of all… a dishwasher sits comfortably next to the fridge.
+You have found the perfect apartment after many weeks of hunting.
+You are only a 10-minute walk away from Trader Joes, the L train is just a short walk away, there is in-unit laundry, and best of all… a dishwasher sits comfortably next to the fridge.
 Your days of hand washing the dishes are finally over.
 It is almost too good to be true.
 Though, with it being a two bedroom, you must suddenly scramble to find a roommate.
 Searching through Facebook becomes tedious and you’re tired of talking about your interests — it all feels like a bad dating game.
-That’s until you come across the supposedly ideal candidate: they’re your age, incredibly anal when it comes to cleaning, enjoy shared meals, doesn’t party too often… The only thing is that they identify as the opposite gender!
+That’s until you come across the supposedly ideal candidate: they’re your age, incredibly anal when it comes to cleaning, enjoy shared meals, doesn’t party too often… The only thing is that they’re the opposite gender!

 You’ve had your fair share of co-ed friend groups, lived with your partner and their roommates for a few months during your sophomore year of college, and don’t necessarily mind living with the opposite gender.
 But, you’re hesitant.
 How do you navigate this?
 Will it work out or will you have to have the dreaded conversation that entails parting ways six months into the twelve-month lease?